On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Synthesis

 Most XAI explanations were graphical (e.g. Graphs \cite{bhattacharyaDirectiveExplanationsMonitoring2023}; n=43) or textual (e.g. written, verbal explanations \cite{alsulamiExploringUsersPerception2022}; n=49).
 It is important to note, that many XAI explanations were multimodal.
-Most XAI explanations explained individual outputs locally (e.g., \cite{chazetteRequirementsExplanationsQuality2022}; n=42), either in addition to a global explanation or only as a local explanation.
+Most XAI explanations explained individual outputs locally (n=42).
+For instance, Chazette \cite{chazetteRequirementsExplanationsQuality2022} showed users the total number of users influencing the calculation of the present route in a navigation task.
+Local explanations either appeared in addition to a global explanation or on their own.
+Global explanations refer to explanations that illustrate the system's overall functioning.
+An example of a global explanation is the work of Cai \cite{caiEffectsExamplebasedExplanations2019}.
+The authors showed participants the system's training data to explain the classification of an image recognition system.
 There were several explanatory approaches.
 The most prominent were feature-based explanations, which also aligns with other literature reviews \cite{sentHumancenteredEvaluationExplainable2024}.
 Feature-based explanations explain the outcome in terms of the most salient features that lead to its prediction.
 For example, these could be past sales and market demand leading to a prediction of demand for lemonade \cite{bendavidExplainableAIAdoption2021}, education or marital status for an income prediction \cite{chenUnderstandingRoleHuman2023}, or pixels in a saliency map contributing to the classification of an image \cite{zhangDebiasedCAMMitigateImage2022}.
 Explanations can be either interactive or static.
 Interactive explanations could include, for example, clickable explanations that provided more information \cite{wangInterpretableDirectedDiversity2022}, hyperlinks \cite{uenoTrustRelianceConsensusBased2023}, or chatbots that could be prompted \cite{caiEffectsExamplebasedExplanations2019}.
 Static explanations did not provide opportunities for interaction.